|

 Casa De Colon, Las Palmas

-Columbus House in Las Palmas was home to one of the first governors of Gran Canaria, and Christopher Columbus stayed here on his way to the New World – hence its name.
+Casa de Colon or Columbus House in Las Palmas was home to one of the first governors of Gran Canaria, and Christopher Columbus stayed here on his way to the New World – hence its name.

 With exhibitions on the explorer’s visits to the islands, it’s great for kids who love (or are studying) this period of history.

 It’s an easy one to fit into a day out in Las Palmas, along with the Elder Museum and the open-top bus tour.
+You can also book walking tours of Las Palmas which visit Casa De Colon.

 For more inspiration on things to do in Gran Canaria with kids, check out my guide to Gran Canaria with children and my guide to the Canary Islands with kids

-*First published 2016, updated 2023*
+*First published 2016, updated 2025*

 PIN FOR LATER: GRAN CANARIA WITH KIDS